JohannaTrost/seqsharp/README.md

 **`-s <str>`** example: `-s my/path/to/where/models/and/results/will/be/stored`

-Plots of learning curves, tables with model performances, trained models (.pth) and/or attribution maps are saved in the directory specified with this argument.
-More specifically they will be stored in a newly generated folder starting with *cnn-* followed by a time stamp.
+Plots of learning curves, tables with model performances, trained models (.pth) and/or attribution maps are saved in this directory.
+More specifically they will be stored in a newly generated unique folder.
 Moreover, the config file, including e.g. learning rates determined during training for each fold will be saved to this folder.

 **`--shuffle`**